fieryhenry/bc_script/README.md

-[edit] # specify the main save data edit options (optional) managed_items = ["catfood", "rareticket", "platinumticket", "legendticket"] # the items to send to the game servers to prevent bans, defaults to the above if not specified
+[edit] # specify the main save data edit options (optional) managed_items = ["catfood", "rareticket", "platinumticket", "legendticket"] # the items to send to the game servers to prevent bans, defaults to the above if not specified forced_locale = "en" # the locale to force the editor to use, valid options are "en", "jp", "kr", "tw" (optional)

 [edit.basic_items] # specify the basic items to edit (optional) catfood = 10000